Meet Ann Zeise:

 “I told him, ‘I’ve got this big homeschooling Web site,’ and he said, ‘I can’t figure out how we’re going to do science on the boat.’
 I told him, ‘that’s probably the easiest thing for you to do.
 There’s marine biology, weather, navigation, astronomy.’”

 “The whole point of science,” she continues to me, “is to really get the scientific method down pat.
 They could do chemistry, evaluating the salt water…who knows.
 The point is, people worry too much.
 They’re so used to being told they have to do X-Y-Z.”

 Scott Zeise’s path to the University of Hawaii, Manoa, a four-year university, and has paralleled that of quite a few other homeschoolers.
-He started taking courses at Ohlone Community College in Fremont at 15.
+He started taking courses at Ohlone Community College in Fremont at age 15.
 In January of 2004, his mom accompanied him to Oahu, where he transferred to the University of Hawaii as a sophomore.
 He graduated when he was 20 years old, with a BA in Economics just in time for the recession to hit.

 Although Zeise’s expertise continues to be a valuable asset to homeschoolers with children at home, it must feel different from the days when she was learning at home with her son.
 Indeed, says Zeise, “I miss having kids over at the house all the time.”

 Originally published in the California HomeSchooler Magazine, June 2004.
 Updates have been made through the years.
 All rights reserved.
-Anyone wishing permission to reprint this article should contact firstname.lastname@example.org.
+Anyone wishing permission to reprint this article should contact [email protected].